Photo of a dentist in Walnut Creek, CA pointing to a dental implant x-ray with different potential problems highlighted. No text on the image.

 Managing nerve and sinus complications

-Nerve symptoms are managed with medication, monitoring, and sometimes surgical repair.
+Nerve symptoms are managed with medication, monitoring, and, in some cases, surgical repair.
 Sinus complications may need ENT input, antibiotics, or surgical repair.

-How to prevent dental implants problems side effects
+How to prevent dental implant problems and side effects

 Pre-op health optimization